Bath Spa Students’ Union Equalities Policy

 All Trustees have a responsibility to ensure that the values and beliefs of the organisation are upheld in all of the organisation’s activity and that the organisation itself complies with the policy, namely to eliminate discrimination, promote equality of opportunity and promote good relations between people of different groups and protected characteristics.

-Student Council is responsible for approving the policy jointly with the Board of Trustees and any subsequent amendments.
+Our Democracy & Scrutiny Committee is responsible for approving this policy jointly with the Board of Trustees and any subsequent amendments.

-The Vice President Welfare has responsibility for ensuring that Bath Spa Students’ Union has in place an effective policy framework and for implementing effective campaigns which promote equality and value diversity.
+The Sabbatical Officers have a responsibility for ensuring that Bath Spa Students’ Union has in place an effective policy framework for implementing effective campaigns which promote equality and value diversity.

 All Sabbatical and Student Officers and elected Representatives